-- 2.1 Suitable times and locations for smoking should be agreed early on in the groups plan and adhered to. - 2.2 Secure storage of smoking materials Secure storage can be located in the main office area if necessary. - 2.3 Designated areas of smoking should be kept clean and tidy.
+- 2.1.
+Suitable times and locations for smoking should be agreed early on in the groups plan and adhered too - 2.2.
+Secure storage of smoking materials- Secure storage can be located in the main office area if necessary. - 2.3.
+Designated areas of smoking should be kept clean and tidy